cameronraysmith/applied-probabilistic-inference/pbw.md

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->
 ## Fit to simulated data

-In example Betancourt performs this for each `y` in trace.
-Here we just do it for one.
 <!-- #endregion -->

+In the example, Betancourt performs this for each `y` in trace.
+Here we only compute this for one element of the trace.

 ```python slideshow={"slide_type": "fragment"}
 model = pm.Model()